backstage/backstage/docs/backend-system/building-plugins-and-modules/02-testing.md

 describe('MyDatabaseClass', () => {
   // Change this to the set of constants that you actually actively intend to
   // support.
+This create call must be made inside a describe block.
+Make sure
-Make sure to create only one TestDatabases instance per file,
+  // to create only one TestDatabases instance per file, since spinning up
-  // since spinning up "physical" databases to test against is much costlier
+  // "physical" databases to test against is much costlier than creating the
-  // than creating the "logical" databases within them that the individual
+  // "logical" databases within them that the individual tests use. const databases = TestDatabases.create({
-  // tests use.
-  const databases = TestDatabases.create({
     ids: ['POSTGRES_13', 'POSTGRES_9', 'SQLITE_3'],
   });

-  // Just an example of how to conveniently bundle up the setup code async function createSut(databaseId: TestDatabaseId) {
+  // Just an example of how to conveniently bundle up the setup code async function createSubject(databaseId: TestDatabaseId) {
     const knex = await databases.init(databaseId);
-    const sut = new MyDatabaseClass({ database: knex });
+    const subject = new MyDatabaseClass({ database: knex });
-    await sut.runMigrations();
+    await subject.runMigrations();
-    return { knex, sut };
+    return { knex, subject };
   }

   describe('foo', () => {